 Private debt secondaries has been gaining traction in recent years, with a number of household alternative asset manager names launching funds to get in on the action.

 Pantheon has been particularly active in recent months.
 The firm is eyeing a final close in September for its third credit secondaries fund.
-Fund II is targeting $350 million to invest in North American and European senior, mezzanine, special situations, distressed and opportunistic credit, primarily on a secondary basis, according to documents prepared for the June board meeting of Ventura County Employees Retirement Association.
+Fund II is targeting $250 million or $350 million to invest in North American and European senior, mezzanine, special situations, distressed and opportunistic credit, primarily on a secondary basis, according to documents prepared for the June board meeting of Ventura County Employees Retirement Association.

 The fund comes on the back of Pantheon’s closing on a pair of credit secondaries funds in May, which brought its total capital dedicated to private debt secondaries investing to more than $2.4 billion, the firm said in a statement.